Vite 5.x / React 18, Node 20+

 AST Transformation & Chunk Graph Generation

-- Entry Point Isolation: Each route or application entry maintains an independent dependency tree.
+- Entry point isolation.
+Each route or application entry maintains an independent dependency tree.
 Shared modules between entries are hoisted into vendor or shared chunks.

-- Dynamic Import Boundaries: Every distinct
+- Dynamic import boundaries.
+Every distinct

-Exact Error Resolution: Uncaught ReferenceError: require is not defined
+Diagnosis Workflow: Uncaught ReferenceError: require is not defined

-A frequent failure mode in modern ESM-first builds is the runtime exception:
+A frequent failure in ESM-first builds is:

 Uncaught ReferenceError: require is not defined at __require (chunk-vendor.js:12)